mfaani/mfaani/content/posts/interviewing/how-to-think-recursively.md

 - Return 1 if you found an answer, that would increase the total count.
 - Return 0 if needed to terminate, but didn't find a good answer.

-As the coder you have to identify when your tree is to be cut off / reaches its target or when it has hit a wall and can't move any more in that direction.
+As the coder you have to identify when your tree should stop growing / reaches its _desired_ target.
+You also have to be considerate of traversing in parts of the tree/path where you know for sure that your tree will _not_ reach its desired target.

+### Move in 2D Graph ????
+Add link to question
+- If you were solving a grid problem which is more or less the same problem like the climbing stairs, but only in 2D, then you'd end if: you reached the other end of a 2D grid.
+Or end if you went outside the grid.
+Try to come up with logic for this.

 ## So I didn't hit a base case.
 What then?